jennyballif/jennyballif.github.io/_posts/2017-06-01-science-mom-s-guide-to-water-part-5.md

 title: 'Science Mom''s Guide to Water, Part 5'
 modified: '2017-01-06'
 description: >-
-  How can 2 spoonfulls of water make a fireball?
-Join Science Mom to find the answer to that question, and more, in Part 5 of the water series.
+  How can 2 tablespoons of water make a fireball?
+Find the answer to that question, and more, in Part 5 of the water series.
 headline: >-
   Water is known as the "universal solvent," but there's one thing it does not
   dissolve: oil.
 In this instalment we explore some of the amazing things you